 As in every other state, you must have a chronic or terminal condition in order for a marijuana doctor to recommend you to the medical cannabis program.
-Examples of qualifying conditions include:
+You can view a list of qualifying conditions here.

 How Do I Apply for a Card?

 To apply for an Arizona medical marijuana card, you'll need to get a physician certification form filled out by your doctor.
-You also need to gather as much evidence and documentation of your diagnosis as possible, including proof that you have a legitimate physician-patient relationship.
+You also need to gather as much evidence and documentation of your diagnosis as possible, including proof that you have an established relationship.
 Then you'll go through the Arizona Department of Health Services (ADHS).
 They have an application that you can fill out online, once you gather these materials in PDF form: